 This can occur with inbound links from other sites as well.
 Sites such as Feedburner automatically append Google Analytics campaign codes to your links.
 Some Twitter applications also add campaign codes (like TwitterFeed when enabled).
 Google offers a couple of solutions to this.

-One way is to login to your Google Webmasters account and identify parameters that may be used as campaign codes.
+One way is to login to your Google Search Console account and identify parameters that may be used as campaign codes.
 For Google Analytics, it’s set up as follows:

 The page will actually tell you what parameters that it’s been seeing on your site, so it’s pretty easy to figure out whether or not this is impacting you.
 Google states: